realA10001986/Dash-Gauges/DIY/README.md

 "Analog" gauges are ones that can show arbitrary values, ie move their pointers to arbitrary positions by using variable voltages.
 Best suited are voltmeters or VU-meters.
 Voltmeters can be usually driven with minimal voltages, even if their scale is far beyond that.
 It is mostly a matter of removing the meter's internal resistor(s), and putting suitable resistors on the Control Board.
 The Control Board can provide up to 5V and has room for two through-the-hole resistors per gauge.
 The firmware can easily be extended to define custom analog gauge types as regards their voltage range.

 "Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide (which is, as said, 5V), and is driven using external power and through a relay.
-One might also come up with the idea to create a gauge replica using a stepper motor and some logic to move the pointer to a fixed position on power-on, and reset it to the "Empty" position on power-loss.
+Alternatively, one might also come up with the idea to create a gauge replica using a stepper motor and some logic to move the pointer to a fixed position on power-on, and move it back to the "Empty" position on power-loss, using a large capacitor to power the motor after power-loss.

 #### Control Board Hardware Configuration